Use cases

 Risk avoidedAcquisition of non-transferable IP at full value

-The Situation
+The situation

-Deal Scout benchmarks the revenue growth assumption against comparable businesses in the sector using the Syfter integration.
-The sector median for the past three years is 9%.
-No comparable in the relevant size band has sustained more than 14% over a 36-month window.
+Deal Scout benchmarks the growth assumption via the Syfter integration.
+Sector median over three years is 9%; no comparable in the size band has sustained more than 14% over a 36-month window.
+Not impossible — but a level that needs a specific, identifiable driver to be credible to a sophisticated buyer.

 Tools usedDeal Scout